mocatfrio/big-data/final-project/README.md

    ```bash
    $ zookeeper-server-start /usr/local/etc/kafka/zookeeper.properties & kafka-server-start /usr/local/etc/kafka/server.properties
    ```
-   It will display lots of line on the terminal, but if the following lines is appearing, it means Zookeeper and Kafka server are running properly.
+   It will display lots of line on the terminal, but if the following lines appear, it means Zookeeper and Kafka server are running properly.

    * Zookeeper server logs
         ```bash